rakhil324/streamlineMVP/PROJECT_SUMMARY.md

 ## 🎯 Summary

-This is a complete, production-ready frontend for the Simplify Dashboard MVP.
+This is a complete, production-ready frontend for the Streamline.ai Dashboard MVP.
 It matches your specifications exactly, uses mock data for demonstration, and is fully responsive with beautiful animations.
 The codebase is clean, type-safe, and ready for backend integration.

 ---